 Last week after many months of feeling detached and out of the blogging loop, I finally attended my first solo event since Elfin was born – and it was totally worth the wait!
 Today I want to talk to you about the nations favourite: sausages.
-Richmond have launched a healthier chicken sausage and I was invited to a demonstration of how they can easily be incorporated into some of the nation’s favourite dinners.
+Richmond have launched healthy sausages, or at least healthier sausages – and they’re made from chicken.
+I was invited to a demonstration of how they can easily be incorporated into some of the nation’s favourite dinners…

 I ventured into Soho to the Good Housekeeping Institute kitchen where I was greeted by Angellica Bell, reigning Celeb Masterchef winner.
 (There may also have been fizz which was not entirely unwelcome, not least because the Institute is glass-fronted and faces onto a quiet Soho street, so I felt a bit like I was in a goldfish bowl!)

 Essentially, the event entailed champagne and sausages, which may seem somewhat incongruous, but for a mum who doesn’t get out much it was honestly my dream come true: indulgent bubbles with indulgent food – what’s not to love?

 Angellica was joined by Richmond chef, Mat Stephany, to recreate some of the nation’s favourite dishes for us – but with a twist: using their newly launched chicken sausages.
 Mat divulged some culinary tips and tricks (if you’re cooking with wine, add a final dash of vino a couple of minutes before removing from the heat to add those top notes back in!), and we had the opportunity to cook interactively too.